-PaySend is unique in the way if focuses on fast card-to-card transfers but you can also send money from a bank account.
+PaySend is unique in the way it focuses on fast card-to-card transfers but you can also send money from a bank account.
 PaySend is also connected to the SEPA (Single Euro Payments Area) system which means within Europe and the UK transfers are especially fast and inexpensive.

 PaySend also comes with a multi-currency account that lets you hold 8 currencies (GBP, EUR, USD, CNY, CZK, RUB, CHF) and a MasterCard or Visa debit card that’s accepted worldwide.

-You can withdraw any currency you hold in your multi-currency account with no fees from an ATM abroad and also use the virtual cards for safe online shopping.
+You can withdraw any currency you hold in your multi-currency account with no fees from an ATM abroad and also use virtual cards for safe online shopping.

 This makes the PaySend multi-currency card a great option for frequent travellers and students.